Our Office

 +91 9544409513

-In what scenario would the expression below evaluate to True?<br>x = 8<br>y = 4<br>result = (x > y) ^ (y > x) How does the "is" operator differ from the == operator?
+In what scenario would the expression below evaluate to True?<br>x = 8<br>y = 4<br>result = (x > y) ^ (y > x) How does the ^ (xor) operator work in Python?

 QUESTIONS